wing-security/public-api/README.md

 ## Overview

-The Wing Public API provides endpoints for retrieving user and application inventory data.
-All endpoints require authentication and are designed for external integrations and programmatic access.
+The Wing Public API provides endpoints for managing your organization's security posture through programmatic access to users, applications, security issues, and OAuth connections.
+All endpoints require authentication and are designed for external integrations and automated workflows.

+**Key Capabilities:**
+- **User & Application Inventory**: Retrieve detailed information about users and applications in your organization
+- **Security Issues Management**: List and update the status of security issues detected by Wing
+- **Connection Management**: View and revoke OAuth connections between users and third-party applications

 **Base URL**: `https://public-api.wing.security`